 If you’re creating videos and posting them on YouTube, that’s great!
 You’re taking advantage of the second-largest search engine, gaining access to over a billion people who watch YouTube videos every month, and building rapport with the people who watch your video.

 But why stop there?
 You can reap even bigger rewards by embedding your videos in an article on your own blog.

 I’ve got a face for radio, and a voice for newspapers.

 Surround your video with related contextual copy, or just include a transcript of the video to create a valuable blog post.
 Either way, you’ll be getting more views for your video and increasing the time visitors spend on your blog.

 The business case for podcasts has been made many times before and rightfully so.
 They’re a great way to build a passionate audience for your product or service.

 Podcast show notes give your podcasts a wider reach.

 As a bonus, behind every great podcast, are the show notes, which you can publish as a blog post.
 You can use a full transcript of the show or just highlight the main themes.

-Publishing podcast show notes not only gives additional information to your listeners, it introduces your podcast to your readers.
-It’s also the type of post you can easily outsource to a transcription service, virtual assistant or co-worker.
+Publishing podcast show notes not only gives additional information to your listeners, but it also introduces your podcast to your readers.
+It’s also the type of post you can easily outsource to a transcription service, virtual assistant, or co-worker.